‘Check your house’: Threatening texts land man behind bars after girlfriend’s house goes up in flames - NewsBreak

 Megan Wells, an attorney specializing in cases where domestic violence is a factor, said she tells her clients to document evidence so detectives can build a strong case.

 “I ask them to try and keep a journal and write down details of dates and times and specific events because these are the details that will escape their memories later,” said Wells.
 “Try to keep as much written material as possible.
 So, emails, text messages, sometimes there are video recordings that people aren’t always 100% aware of.
-They forget about their Ring doorbells and the different recording devices and security devices that exist around their homes.”Georgia woman says she received $700 ER bill – despite leaving without treatment
+They forget about their Ring doorbells and the different recording devices and security devices that exist around their homes.”Robert Durst indicted in 1982 murder of wife Kathie Durst

 Wells said such recorded and media evidence can be crucial to prosecuting a case since an abuser may want to intimidate his or her victim and send a message.